Worker Instances

 Security Certificates for Worker Instances

-During file-level recovery, Veeam Backup for AWS uses self-signed TLS certificates to establish secure communication between the web browser on the local machine and the file-level recovery browser on the worker instance.
+During the file-level recovery process, Veeam Backup for AWS uses self-signed TLS certificates to establish secure communication between the web browser on the local machine and the file-level recovery browser on the worker instance.
 A self-signed certificate is generated automatically on the worker instance when the restore session starts.

 Worker Instance Network Settings